By Addison Erwin Sheldon, 1913

 There were very busy times in the old fort on the Council Bluff when the news came.
 The bugles rang out calling the soldiers to their colors.
 Cannon and powder and shot were loaded into keelboats.
 The hunters and trappers at the fort seized their rifles.
 General Leavenworth started with over two hundred soldiers.
 He was joined by four hundred Sioux warriors, who were enemies of the Arikara, and by several parties of hunters and river men.
 It was a month’s march along the shores of the Missouri River to reach the Arikara villages.
 The keelboats with the cannon, powder, and food were pulled up the river with ropes.
 Never before had such an army been seen on the North Nebraska prairies.
 On August 8th they arrived at the Arikara villages.

-The cannon were placed on a hill and their heavy balls fired into the village while the Sioux under their chief White Bear fought with the Arikara warriors outside the walls.
+The cannons were placed on a hill and their heavy balls fired into the village while the Sioux under their chief White Bear fought with the Arikara warriors outside the walls.
 Gray Eyes, chief of the Arikara, and about forty of his people were killed.
 The tribe sued for peace and a treaty was made while the white soldiers and the Sioux feasted on roasting ears from the Arikara cornfields.
 No white soldiers were killed and the army returned to Fort Atkinson.
 This is called the Arikara war of 1823 and is the first war on the Nebraska frontier.

 There was quiet for a long time at Fort Atkinson.
-We know that in the summer the fur traders came up the river and keelboats from St. Louis brought stores and news from the world below.
+We know that in the summer the fur traders came up the river and keelboats from St. Louis, Missouri brought stores and news from the world below.
 In the winter sleds traveled across the snow to other posts.
-Hunting parties from the fort went out to kill game for the soldiers.
+Hunting parties from the fort went out to kill the game for the soldiers.
 So many elk and deer were killed in this way that the Omaha tribe could find no food on their old hunting grounds.
 Big Elk, chief of the tribe, came to the fort for help, saying that his people were starving while the soldiers killed and drove away the game.

 In 1827 Fort Atkinson was abandoned by the United States.
 All the soldiers were sent down the Missouri River.
-They drove away a great herd of cattle which supplied them with beef.
+They drove away a great herd of cattle that supplied them with beef.
 They left the plowed fields to grow up with grass and weeds.
 All that was of use and could be carried was taken away.
 The buildings were left.
 The traders and hunters went to Bellevue and other posts down the river.
 It was said that the Indians burned the buildings after the soldiers were gone.

 Six years later Maximilian, the great German traveler, found the fort in ruins.
 The great stone chimneys were standing and a brick storehouse was still under roof.
 Rattlesnakes made the place their home.